weiwu99/FTC/README.md

 # FTC
-Code to control a FIRST Tech Challenge competition robot with an Andriod app.
+Code to use an Android app to control a robot for FIRST Tech Challenge 2018.

-Designed the program using Andriod Studio.
+Designed the programs using Android Studio.

 Used the source code from FTC official GitHub to: https://github.com/ftctechnh/ftc_app/wiki.